Included with Registration

 The NDSC Convention boasts the largest annual gathering in the world of self-advocates, parents, siblings, and professionals associated with Down syndrome.
 The Virtual Exhibit Hall is comprised of organizations and companies that provide information, technology, resources, products, and services – some of which are thriving businesses run by self-advocates.
 Each booth has the function to allow attendees to join virtual meetings with their staff during certain hours, cultivating a more personal experience much like our in-person event.

 Whether this is your first NDSC Convention or your fortieth, attendees are looking to connect with others who share similar experiences.
 NDSC will provide spaces for those who share similar interests, ages or stages.

 Every year the Global Down Syndrome Foundation (GLOBAL) organizes a timely and impactful GLOBAL Research & Medical Care Roundtable in collaboration with the NDSC Annual Convention.
 GLOBAL recruits top experts to present on the status of a COVID-19 vaccine and treatment development, COVID-19 and Down syndrome, the NIH budget for Down syndrome research, and improving health outcomes for children and adults with Down syndrome.

-Also for 2022, our College Fair, sponsored by Think College, where families and caregivers can learn about post-secondary opportunities.
-Colleges will have staff available for table visits.
+The 2022 NDSC College Fair, sponsored by Think College, is where families and caregivers can learn about post-secondary opportunities.
+Friday, June 24, 3 to 6 PM in Storyville Hall.
+Colleges will have staff available for Q&A

 Following our Plenary Session, we move into the 321 Dance™!
 It will be an evening filled with energy and excitement.